emmawalshdev/The-Book-bar/testing.md

     - When the user is not logged in:
         - Hover on each link, confirm that hover effects are applied.
         - Click The Book bar brand logo, confirm navigation to the homepage.
-        - Click the Register link, confirm navigation to the register page.
+        - Click the Register link, confirm navigation to the Register page.
-        - Click the Login link, confirm navigation to the login page.
+        - Click the Login link, confirm navigation to the Login page.
         - Click the Login link, confirm that a session cookie is active.
         - Attempt to access the Profile page, Add a book page and Manage genres page.
 Confirm a redirect to the Access denied page.

     - When a user is logged in:
-        - Click the Profile link, confirm navigation to the correct profile page.
+        - Click the Profile link, confirm navigation to the correct Profile page.
         - Click the Add a Book link, confirm navigation to the Add a book page.
         - Click Logout, confirm a redirect to the Login page and confirm that a session cookie is removed.